In this tutorial, we will be covering the concept of Process synchronization in an Operating System.

-Disabling interrupt on a multiprocessor environment can be time consuming as the message is passed to all the processors.
+Disabling interrupt on a multiprocessor environment can be time-consuming as the message is passed to all the processors.

-As the synchronization hardware solution is not easy to implement fro everyone, a strict software approach called Mutex Locks was introduced.
-In this approach, in the entry section of code, a LOCK is acquired over the critical resources modified and used inside critical section, and in the exit section that LOCK is released.
+As the synchronization hardware solution is not easy to implement for everyone, a strict software approach called Mutex Locks was introduced.
+In this approach, in the entry section of code, a LOCK is acquired over the critical resources modified and used inside the critical section, and in the exit section that LOCK is released.

 As the resource is locked while a process executes its critical section hence no other process can access it.